webpack/webpack.js.org/content/get-started/index.md

    [0] ./app/index.js 170 bytes {0} [built]

 ```
+Open `index.html` in your browser to see the result of a successful bundle.
+You should see a page with the following text: 'Hello ,webpack'.

 ## Using webpack with a config

 For more complex configuration, we can use a configuration file that webpack can reference to bundle your code.
-The above CLI command would be represented in config as follows -
+After you create a `webpack.config.js` file, represent the CLI command above
+with the following config settings -

 __webpack.config.js__
 ```javascript